turibe/swi-prolog-z3/README.md

 - Prolog goals that push assertions onto the Z3 solver, that are automatically popped when Prolog backtracks.

 The type inference at this level also uses a backtrackable type map, so both types and assertions start afresh from one query to the next.
+(If you don't want this, see `stateful_repl.pl`.)

 The basic operations are: